-There’s a new exhibition Colour at Newcastle Museum, just launched in time for the school holidays.
+The latest exhibition at Newcastle Museum is Colour and has now been extended until 2 May 2021.
 The subject of colour isn’t one that most of us think about but it affects our lives every day as you’ll discover in this special touring exhibition from Questacon – the National Science and Technology Centre.
 Colour reveals various aspects of colour and perception through 20 different interactive experiences.
 This exhibition is lots of fun but also educational!

 Due to COVID-19, there are limited numbers to ensure social distancing so you’ll need to book ahead of time to access the Colour exhibition.
 Sessions run for 90 minutes which give you plenty of time to immerse yourself in the exhibition.
 The smaller number are actually better as you can experience Colour without the crowds and have time to read and participate with each display.